The Jackson Herald: Recently

 In 2019 The Jackson Herald is one of several newspapers owned by MainStreet Newspapers, Inc., which is a family owned newspaper company in Northeast Georgia.

 The newspaper was purchased by Herman Buffington in 1965.
 Mr. Buffington served as the newspaper's publisher while his wife, Helen Buffington, was the editor.
 They were the entire staff; they performed all of the tasks of delivering a newspaper.
-The Buffington's were in the business for years and famous for using the newspaper as a tool to eradicate the prevalent corruption and organized crime in Jefferson County.
+The Buffington's were in the business for years and famous for using the newspaper as a tool to eradicate the prevalent corruption and organized crime in Jackson County.

 The first edition was printed on July 21, 1965, containing only ten pages.
 In later years, the newspaper's circulation trended upward.

 In 1968, Mr. Buffington inaugurated The Banks County News in Homer County, and in 1987, he purchased the Commerce News.
 He then proceeded to purchase The Madison County Journal in 1997.
 Mr. Buffington then merged all the newspapers under the name MainStreet Newspapers, Inc.

 On 1 January 2017, the Commerce News was assimilated into the Jackson Herald to create a single paper.